 3. They have a deep need for emotional connection with others and they suffer when isolated.
 This need can sometimes be stronger than reason and common sense and usually make their boundaries weak.

 4. They have more difficulty than others in keeping up with daily life and would seek out a higher power for support, which can make them more easily influenced than others.

 5. Their emotional buttons are easier to push than those of Non-Empaths.
 This means that even the smallest attack can shake them up.
-When someone else shows intense emotion of sadness or anger, they feel bombarded and their anxiety increases.
+When someone else shows intense emotions of sadness or anger, they feel bombarded, and their anxiety increases.

 The False Self of The Narcissist

 To gain their supply of attention and admiration, narcissists will often use a “false self” that is likable to attract people to them.

 The false self is a construct of the ego.
 It isn’t based on the person’s emotions.
 Rather, it is a repertoire of behaviors that make up a personality.

 True self needs safety, love, respect, and understanding to thrive, and so when the person is emotionally disconnected or abused, experiencing the true self can be extremely painful.